Phnom Penh is the capital and most populous city of Cambodia and it is located on the Tonlé Sap and Mekong River.

 - Airports - Phnom Penh International Airport is the busiest and the largest airport in Cambodia, located 10 kilometers from its capital city.
 It has two terminal buildings for international and domestic flights.

-- Travel Insurance - The medical insurance and the policy which covers the loss of personal belongings is advised to travelers to Cambodia.
+- Travel Insurance - The medical insurance and the policy which covers the loss of personal belongings are advised to travelers to Cambodia.

 Phnom Penh Weather Averages (Temperatures)